sgyyz/jquery-formatmoney/README.md

 ##Usage
 `$target_node.formatmoney()` is the base configuration.
 It will format by the default options.

-##Notice
-Functions are in developing, please wait a while, it will come soon.
+Also you can add you own settings as you like, such as prefix, thousands symbol, decimal symbol and precision.

+More usages and settings, you can visit the `demo.html` in this repository.
+Later it will be put on the blog for your reference.

 ##Contact
 If you have any idea please contact me by sending it to [yangyongzhi1989@gmail.com](yangyongzhi1989@gmail.com), or you can put your issue [here](https://github.com/sgyyz/jquery-formatmoney/issues).